Your Complete Commercial Door Buying Guide

-Both hotels and apartments require a comfortable living environment as well as safety, and particle board is fire-rated up to 20 minutes.
+Both hotels and apartments require a comfortable living environment as well as safety, and particleboard is fire-rated for up to 20 minutes.
 Since particleboard is affordable and accessible, it is a great choice for your hotel or apartment door.

 3. Structural Composite Lumber (SCL)

 A fire-rated core allows any of the doors in our collection to be resistant to fire.
 We have fire-rated cores rated for 90, 60, 45 and 20 minutes.
-Mineral core is a non-combustible material we use for our fire-rated doors.
+The mineral core is a non-combustible material we use for our fire-rated doors.

 For a material to be fire-rated, it must pass harsh smoke, pressure and flame tests.
 Each of these fire-rated core doors contains material that has been rated to accommodate your fire-resistance needs.
 Fire-rated doors are useful for solid wood core doors.

 Hospitals and apartment buildings need to meet certain fire requirements for their interior doors.
 Our fire-rated doors are sure to comply with your project's construction standards.